-STUDY UNIT 4: BUREAUCRACY THEORY
+UNIT 4 BUREAUCRACY THEORY

-- 1. Introduction
+- 1.0 Introduction

-- 2. Objectives
+- 2.0 Objectives

-- 3. Main Content
+- 3.0 Main Content

-- 3.1.
-The Origin of Bureaucracy
+- 3.1 The Origin of Bureaucracy

-- 3.2.
-Max Weber and Bureaucracy
+- 3.2 Max Weber and Bureaucracy

-- 3.3.
-Characteristics of Bureaucracy
+- 3.3 Characteristics of Bureaucracy

-- 3.4.
-Control Over Bureaucracy
+- 3.4 Controls Over Bureaucracy

-- 3.5.
-Causes of Bureaucracy
+- 3.5 Causes of Bureaucracy

-- 3.6.
-Merits and Demerits of Bureaucracy
+- 3.6 Merits and Demerits of Bureaucracy

-- 3.7.
-Critics of Weber
+- 3.7 Critics of Weber

-- 4. Conclusion
+- 4.0 Conclusion

-- 5. Summary
+- 5.0 Summary

-- 6. Tutor-marked Assignment
+- 6.0 Tutor-Marked Assignment

-- 7. Reference/Further Reading
+- 7.0 Reference/Further Reading

 Bureaucracy is a term defined in many ways.
 The term was derived from 'bureau' connoting a government department or sub-division of a department, where bureaucrat denote official working and guided by a prescribed stringent rules and regulations.
-Bureaucracy can therefore best be described as a special kind of organizational design guided by rigid laid down rules and regulation to accomplish large scale administrative work through a systematic means of coordinating large number of employees in an organization.
+Bureaucracy can therefore best be described as a special kind of organisational design guided by rigid laid down rules and regulation to accomplish large scale administrative work through a systematic means of coordinating large number of employees in an organisation.
 In Weberian formulation, bureaucracy is not to be confused with the civil services.
-It refers to the sociological concept of rationalization of collective activities.
-The bureaucratic form according to Weber is the most efficient organizational form for large scale, complex administration that has been developed in the modern world so far.
-Bureaucracy compares to other forms of organizations as does the machine with non-mechanical modes of production.
+It refers to the sociological concept of rationalisation of collective activities.
+The bureaucratic form according to Weber is the most efficient organisational form for large scale, complex administration that has been developed in the modern world so far.
+Bureaucracy compares to other forms of organisations as does the machine with non- mechanical modes of production.

-Most of the materials in this study unit are adapted from Laxmikanth, M, (2011), Public Admistration, Tata McGraw Hill's Series, New Delhi.
+Most of the materials in this study unit are adapted from Laxmikanth, M, (2011), Public Administration, Tata McGraw Hill's Series, New Delhi.

-At the end of this study unit, you are expected to
+At the end of this study unit, you should be able to:

-- 1. Know the origin of bureaucracy - 2.
-Appreciate the contribution of Max Weber in bureaucracy theory - 3.
-Be familiar with the characteristics of bureaucracy - 4.
-Know the causes of bureaucracy - 5.
-Differentiate between the merits and demerits of bureaucracy - 6.
-Understand that despite the significance of bureaucracy, there are criticisms against it.
+- describe the origin of bureaucracy - appreciate the contribution of Max Weber in bureaucracy theory - list the characteristics of bureaucracy - explain the causes of bureaucracy - differentiate between the merits and demerits of bureaucracy - identify that despite the significance of bureaucracy, there are criticisms against it.

-3.1.
-The Origin of Bureaucracy
+3.1 The Origin of Bureaucracy